bobsomers/ding/README.md

 Make `~/.gvoice` and `~/.dingwho` files in your home directory.
 The `~/.gvoice` file contains account settings for authenticating with Google Voice.
 The `~/.dingwho` file contains the phone number to text when commands are complete.
+See the example files in the `examples` directory for the format.

 ## 3. Ding!